 Recognising the heart behind the material makes it a gift.
-Even a gift is just a material if you don’t see the heart behind the material.
+Even a gift is just some material if you don’t see the heart behind the it.

 Buddha said, “Let us rise up and be thankful, for if we didn’t learn a lot today, at least we learned a little, and if we didn’t learn a little, at least we didn’t get sick, and if we got sick, at least we didn’t die; so, let us all be thankful.”

 PS: I read this insightful chapter in the book “Unposted letter” book by Mahatria Ra.
-These words touched my heart and inspired me and while reading i thought someone might need to read this.
-I hope this will reach out to that person whoever needs it.
+These words touched my heart and inspired me and while reading I thought someone might need to read this.
+I hope this reaches the person who needs it.

 Please login to read members' comments and participate in the discussion.